ylgrgyq/docs/ios_os_x_guide.md

 // After this, the playerName field will be empty [myObject removeObjectForKey:@"playerName"];

-// Saves the field deletion to AVOS Cloud
+// Saves the field deletion to LeanCloud
 [myObject saveInBackground];
 ```